elastic/slackathon/README.md

 Once you've created your function, import it to `index.js` and add it to the object that is exported.
 Whatever you export it as becomes the command name.

 ### But I want to use an entirely different API
 Now we're talking!
-Slackoff can do that.
+Slackathon can do that.
 See the `types/` directory.
 Each of these maps to an object type that is returned from a command.
 See `file.js`.
 That maps up to the `{type: 'file'}` that is returned from `kitten.js`.

 As you can see, `file.js` is the bit that actually does the uploading to slack.